PangeranWiguan/W.G.-Unity3D-SQLite/README.md

 I didn't use it myself, so please don't expect any support from me.
 Why it's here explained below.

+The database are written with Database Browser for SQLite (http://sqlitebrowser.org/).
+So there's no "create" query.
+Only write to change value of existing tables.

+Until I really use this, sorry for all the inconvenient. :(

 The codes are assembled from all around the internet.
 Some don't even put names to be credited here.
 Make it worst, this codes are from the year early 2014 and I lost all the references to it.